ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ~~~~
 {: title='Nil UUID Format'}

+A Nil UUID value can be useful to communicate the absence of any other UUID value in situations that otherwise require or use a 128-bit UUID.
+A Nil UUID can express the concept "no such value here".
+Thus it is reserved for such use as needed for implementation-specific situations.

 ## Max UUID {#maxuuid}

 The Max UUID is special form of UUID that is specified to have all 128 bits
 set to 1.
 This UUID can be thought of as the inverse of Nil UUID defined
 in {{niluuid}}.

 ~~~~
 FFFFFFFF-FFFF-FFFF-FFFF-FFFFFFFFFFFF
 ~~~~
 {: title='Max UUID Format'}

+A Max UUID value can be used as a sentinal value in situations where a 128-bit UUID is required but a concept such as "end of UUID list" needs to be expressed, and is reserved for such use as needed for implementation-specific situations.

 # UUID Best Practices {#uuid_best_practices}